onetwosri/no-teleport-olm/lightning cycle olm.md

 ##### Scenario 2b: Killing the mage hand from the thumb area (maging 1t behind olm)
 1. Lance at the melee safespot
-2. Lance twice at the thumb to check the cycle.
-If you get back-to-back autos, turn the head mid before you start scything
+2. Lance then Scythe at the thumb to check the cycle.
+If you get back-to-back autos, turn the head mid

 In this scenario, you can encounter one of four attack sequences: